Change Advanced preferences in Safari on Mac

-Use Advanced preferences in Safari to increase accessibility, specify a style sheet, set the default encoding, and turn on the Develop menu.
-To view these preferences, choose Safari > Preferences, then click Advanced.
+In the Safari app on your Mac, use Advanced preferences to increase accessibility, specify a style sheet, change the default encoding, and turn on the Develop menu.
+To change these preferences, choose Safari > Preferences, then click Advanced.

 Show full website address

 Have the Smart Search field show the full address of the website you’re viewing instead of just the domain name.
 For example, www.apple.com/en-au/osx/whats-new/ instead of apple.com.

 Never use font sizes smaller than